hyperledger/bevel/examples/identity-app/tests/README.md

 # Tests

 ## About
-This folder contains the files that are needed for the integration test of a Identity Application on an Indy network that has been created using the Blockchain Automation Framework.
+This folder contains the files that are needed for the integration test of a Identity Application on an Indy network that has been created using Hyperledger Bevel.

 ## Pre-requisites

-* A Indy network and Faber and Alice Agents built using BAF by following [these instructions](../README.md).
+* A Indy network and Faber and Alice Agents built using Hyperledger Bevel by following [these instructions](../README.md).
 * The Faber and Alice Agents' API endpoints are accessible.

 ## Test Identity Application